 This depends on a few factors, including the size and layout of your home.
 Ductless systems tend to be slightly more efficient than ducted systems due to the integration of variable speed compressor technology.
 Also, ductless heat pumps are not impacted by air leakage that can occur along ductwork.

-Finding the right heat pump for your home
+Find the right heat pump for you

-Find your heat pump
+Using your heat pump

-Learn more about financing options
+Learn more about using your heat pump